 The partnership between UTS and Advanced Navigation is focused on creating a compact, lightweight, and cost-effective solution capable of delivering unparalleled precision in 3D velocity measurements.
 This represents a significant advancement in navigation sensor technology that has the potential to redefine the performance capabilities of autonomous systems across various industries.

-Sydney-based Advanced Navigation, in collaboration with the University of Technology Sydney (UTS) and CMG Operations, was awarded $1,064,739 as part of Round 15 of the Cooperative Research Centres Projects (CRC-P) Grants.
+Sydney-based Advanced Navigation, a co-locating partner at UTS Tech Lab, in collaboration with the University of Technology Sydney and CMG Operations, was awarded $1,064,739 as part of Round 15 of the Cooperative Research Centres Projects (CRC-P) Grants.
 The funding will support the development of a terrestrial-based LUNA system (Laser Unit for Navigational Aid), a groundbreaking innovation aimed at Earth applications.

 The partnership focuses on creating a compact, lightweight, and cost-effective solution capable of delivering unparalleled precision in 3D velocity measurements.
 This represents a significant advancement in navigation sensor technology that has the potential to redefine the performance capabilities of autonomous systems across various industries.